Arena of Valor: Hero types

 Players can purchase items, which make a large impact on the hero stats and playstyle.
 An example of this is Zephys, a dual warrior/assassin class.
 He has a passive ability that increases damage reduction against incoming damage based on a proportion of health lost.
 If only offensive items are bought, he will deal a lot of damage but will have a low amount of health and defense, which impacts survivability.
 If Zephys purchases a mix of offensive and defensive items, he can take damage for the team while still dealing a noticeable amount of damage.
-If Zephys buys only defensive items, he can boost his damage reduction passive to its maximum potential, being literally almost impossible to die in most circumstances like a Tank class character, but will deal drastically lower amounts of damage.

-This kind of playstyle can be applied to all heroes, allowing tanks to act as warriors, mages to act as supports, and vice versa.
+If Zephys buys only defensive items, he can boost his damage reduction passive to its maximum potential, being literally almost impossible to die in most circumstances like a Tank class character, but will deal drastically lower amounts of damage.This kind of playstyle can be applied to all heroes, allowing tanks to act as warriors, mages to act as supports, and vice versa.

 History

 Pre-release

 After Tencent fully acquired Riot Games in 2015, Tencent asked them to make a mobile version of League of Legends, as multiplayer online battle arena (MOBA) games were very rare on mobile at the time, with Vainglory by Super Evil Megacorp (which was formed by ex-Riot Games employees) being the only notable title.
 Tencent wanted to seize the opportunity to dominate the mobile market because there were not any strong competitors aside from Vainglory.
 However, Riot Games declined due to mobile not commonly being seen as the platform for competitive games, and claimed that the gameplay of League of Legends could not be replicated on smartphones.
 Be that as it may, Tencent was still determined to launch a MOBA game on mobile.
 After receiving the refusal from Riot Games, Lightspeed & Quantum Studios (which would later develop PUBG Mobile under license from Krafton) and TiMi Studios (both of which are Tencent's internal video game development studios) raced to develop a MOBA game that fit the bill, resulting an internal competition.

 Lightspeed & Quantum's We MOBA and TiMi's League of Kings (rough translation from 王者联盟 Wángzhě Liánméng) were launched on the same day, on August 18, 2015.
-A month later, We MOBA was already the third most-downloaded mobile game on Apple's iOS worldwide, according to app analytics firm App Annie, while League of Kings was nowhere near We MOBA.
-League of Kings was then taken down for an overhaul, and was relaunched in October, 2015.
-TiMi Studios used League of Legends as a base model to overhaul League of Kings, resulting in both games having a lot of similarity.
-TiMi Studios also implemented 5v5 game mode into League of Kings due to the game previously having poor reception with the 3v3 concept.
+A month later, We MOBA was already the third most downloaded mobile game on Apple's iOS worldwide, according to app analytics firm App Annie, while League of Kings was nowhere near We MOBA.
+League of Kings was then taken down for an overhaul, and was relaunched in October 2015.
+TiMi Studios used League of Legends as a base model to overhaul League of Kings, resulting in both games having a lot of similarities.
+TiMi Studios also implemented a 5v5 game mode into League of Kings due to the game previously having poor reception with the 3v3 concept.
 This time, League of Kings successfully overtook We MOBA and won the internal competition.
-Tencent relishes and invested additional resources into League of Kings to ensure its success.
+Tencent relished and invested additional resources into League of Kings to ensure its success.